chengsoonong/mclass-sky/README.md

 ### SDSS Classification
 * <a href="http://nbviewer.ipython.org/github/alasdairtran/mclass-sky/blob/master/sdss_about_the_data.ipynb" target="_blank">SDSS - About the Data</a>: Some information about the SDSS dataset and how to obtain them.
 * <a href="http://nbviewer.ipython.org/github/alasdairtran/mclass-sky/blob/master/sdss_classification.ipynb" target="_blank">SDSS - Classification</a>: We apply some of the standard classifiers on the SDSS dataset.
+* <a href="http://nbviewer.ipython.org/github/alasdairtran/mclass-sky/blob/master/sdss_dim_reduction.ipynb" target="_blank">SDSS - Dimensionality Reduction</a>: We reduce the
+data down to 2 features to visualise the classes.

 ### Datasets
 The datasets are too big for GitHub.
 They can be downloaded from